Skip to main content

 • Place at least one bulk decoupling capacitor for each voltage distribution on the board.

 • Connect local decoupling capacitors between the voltage and ground pins of the active device.
-Make sure that the area of the loop formed by the capacitor connection is minimum.
+Make sure that the area of the loop formed by the capacitor connection is minimal.

 Local decoupling capacitors placement between the voltage and ground pins